PREMIERES:

 Programme for Birmingham University performance of Sonata for 4 Horns:

-So the American premiere of Sonata for 4 Horns took place on 28th March 1995 at the University of New Mexico Composers' Symposium.
+Thus the American premiere of Andrew's Sonata for 4 Horns took place on 28th March 1995 at the University of New Mexico Composers' Symposium.
 The performers were Stanislav Suchanek, Ellen and Doug Campbell, and James Lowe.

-Subsequent American performances took place at the University of Oregon in October 1995 by the Doug Campbell Quartet; at the University of New Mexico by the University Horn Quartet in April 2000; and at the 35th International Horn Symposium at Indiana University in June 2003 by David G.Elliott, Joanne Filkins and Mick & Karin Sehmann.
+To our great delight, subsequent American performances took place: at the University of Oregon in October 1995 by the Doug Campbell Quartet; at the University of New Mexico by the University Horn Quartet in April 2000; and at the 35th International Horn Symposium at Indiana University in June 2003 by David G.Elliott, Joanne Filkins and Mick & Karin Sehmann.

 Jim Lowe loved the pure sound of the Vienna horn and even joined the Vienna Horn Society (Wiener Waldhornveriein).
 He travelled back and forth to play with them and introduced them to Andrew’s Horn Quartet.
-Here is his article in their journal:
+He wrote the following article in their journal:

 Translation of Jim Lowe’s article in the Vienna Horn Society Journal:

-Consequently, the Vienna Horn Society (Wiener Waldhornverein) gave the first Austrian performance of Sonata for 4 Horns as a Horn Choir at a Salon Concert at the Josefina Fraternity Hall in Vienna on 23rd January 1998.
+Consequently, the Vienna Horn Society (Wiener Waldhornverein) gave the first Austrian performance of Sonata for 4 Horns as a Horn Choir at a Salon Concert at the Josefina Fraternity Hall in Vienna on 23rd January 1998!
 Jim managed to arrange this just after our trip to Prague to hear the Czech Philharmonic Horn Octet give the first Czech performance of Andrew’s Sonata for 8 Horns (whose amazing history I describe in my blog post entitled Sonata for 8 Horns).
-Jim himself had his arrangement for 8 horns of Händel’s Arrival of the Queen of Sheba performed in the same concert in Prague and we all travelled by train to Vienna on 22nd January for the Horn Quartet performance.
-One of the members of the Vienna Horn Association, Roland Horvath, 4th hornist of the Vienna Philharmonic Orchestra, arranged for us to attend the Vienna Philharmonic Ball on the night of our arrival.
-This was a memorable experience.
-All the sumptuous outfits, the formation dancing and the views from the balconies of all the dancers were unforgettable.
+Jim himself had his arrangement for 8 horns of Händel’s Arrival of the Queen of Sheba performed in the same concert in Prague and we all continued our exciting trip by train to Vienna on 22nd January for the horn choir performance of the Sonata for 4 horns.
+One of the members of the Vienna Horn Association, Roland Horvath, 4th hornist of the Vienna Philharmonic Orchestra, arranged for us to attend the Vienna Philharmonic Ball on the night of our arrival in Vienna!
+This was an amazing experience for me in particulular, as I speak German and have a total fascination with beautiful Austria.
+The evening didn't disappoint from my point of view: all the sumptuous outfits, the formation dancing and the views from the balconies of all the dancers were unforgettable.

 Vienna Philharmonic Ball, 1998: